NaimShaqqou/GradeHelper/README.md

 This is a student's ultimate tool to help them calculate their grades.

 ## Technologies
-I am planning to use bootstrap to create a simple webpage and later implement the grade calculator functionality.
+I am using this project to learn the MERN stack.
+I will also use bootstrap to design the webpage for the application.